 Options for Lab Diamonds

-Finally after enough Internet researching and reading diamond forums, we figured out there were really 3 options for colored lab-made diamonds: Chatham, Gemesis, and D.NEA.
+Finally after enough Internet researching and reading diamond forums, we figured out there were really 3 options for colored lab-made diamonds at the time: Chatham, Gemesis (now Pure Grown Diamonds), and D.NEA.
 Gemesis’ web site hadn’t launched yet (it just said “coming soon”) and we couldn’t find any information about their diamonds being on the market.
-Today, Gemesis does sell stones through their web site and they look beautiful!
-They sell colorless and yellow diamonds only (no blue, no pink).
+Today, Gemesis (now Pure Grown Diamonds) does sell stones through their web site and they look beautiful!
+They sell colorless, pink, and yellow diamonds only (no blue).
 Their stones seem to be very similar in price to D.NEA.
 Because they hadn’t launched their business when we started, we never were in contact with them.

 We tried Chatham since we’d heard good things about them from some bay area jewelers (Chatham is based in San Francisco) and had read information on their web site.
 We found a small jeweler in Los Altos that was listed as a Chatham retailer and contacted them to order some Chatham stones for us.
 Derco was not a Chatham retailer at the time.
 This was a great way to see the stones before committing to buying them.